Ricozl/travelPlanner/README.md

 When a category is clicked on, all of the options (images and text) in that category are displayed.
 If the user is signed-in, there are links for "Add to Favorites" and "Remove from Favorites" at the bottom of each site.
 If the user clicks "Add to Favorites", there will be a message that the site is in Favorites.
 If the user clicks "Remove from Favorites", there will be a message that the site is not in Favorites.
 The signed-in User can choose **Favorites** from the navigation bar to see all the sites in their favorites list.
 The Favorites page XXX
-This page is part of the single-page application, using javascript as the front end and python for the back end.
-Only signed-in users can access it. i've used a model and the "add and remove" are contained in the sites in the main program.
  The favorites page accesses the database and displays the favorites chosen by the signed-in user.

 ### Map of Rome using Mapbox.com API
 A User who is not signed-in can see all of these sites and access a Map of Rome to see where they are located.
 The map is created using the Mapbox.com API and has it's own html page.
 The map can be zoomed in and out.
 There are markers at the site locations that, when clicked, display a pop-up window with information and a link to an external webpage that opens in a window without leaving the Rome Travel Website.
 This map uses geojson data for the coordinates to place the markers, and to load a description of each site.